Malakula languages

 The Malakula languages are a group of Central Vanuatu languages spoken on Malakula Island in central Vanuatu.
-Unlike some earlier classifications, Lynch (2016) considers the Malakula languages to form a coherent group.
+Unlike some earlier classifications, linguist and Oceanic languages specialist John Lynch (2016) considered the Malakula languages to form a coherent group.

+Features

+One distinctive feature of the Malakula languages is the pervasive loss of unstressed syllables.
+However, according to Lynch (2014), the innovation occurred after Proto-Malakula broke up, and may have occurred on at least seven different independent occasions.